Oct 29, 1998 John Glenn returns to space

 Nov 03, 1964 D.C. residents cast first presidential votes

-Johnson and challenger Barry Goldwater.
-D.C. voters helped secure LBJ’s presidential win 47 years ago
+The first election that D.C. voters cast their ballots in was between incumbent President Johnson and challenger Barry Goldwater.
+D.C. voters helped secure LBJ’s presidential win 47 years ago |

 On this day in 1964, residents of the District of Columbia cast their ballots in a presidential election for the first time.
 The passage of the 23rd Amendment in 1961 gave citizens of the nation's capital the right to vote for a commander in chief and vice president.
 They went on to help Democrat Lyndon Johnson defeat Republican Barry Goldwater in 1964, the next presidential election.